-Grades: 10-12

 Prerequisites: C or better in Beginning Sewing

-Credit [.]
-0.50 credit of Electives

 This course is repeatable.
-This course provides students with the opportunity to explore the areas of apparel design and advanced construction, interior design, and fashion merchandising.
+This course provides students with the opportunity to explore the areas of apparel design and advanced clothing construction, interior design, and fashion merchandising.
 Students will complete a series of projects along with focusing on a particular area of interest.
+Students are required to supply some of their own materials for class.